Back to National Guide

 What Affects the Cost

 • Surface vs membrane failure.
-A grout and silicone reseal is straightforward.
-A failed membrane requires tile removal and full replacement.
+A grout and silicone reseal is a few hundred dollars.
+A failed membrane requires tile removal and full replacement costing several thousand.
+A flood test ($100–$200) confirms which you are dealing with.

 • Shower type.
-Hobless walk-in showers have more membrane coverage and more junctions than step-up designs.
+Hobless walk-in showers have more membrane coverage and more junctions than step-up (hob) designs.
+Falls to drain must meet the AS 3740:2021 minimum of 1:80.

 • Water travel distance.
-On Perth's slabs, water can travel a considerable distance from the source.
-Diagnosing the exact failure point sometimes requires flood testing.
+On Perth's slabs, water from a failed membrane can travel a considerable distance from the source, making diagnosis more complex and sometimes requiring specialist flood testing.

 • Tile condition.
 If tiles are cracked, hollow-sounding, or discontinued, partial repair is not feasible and full retiling is needed.

 • Trade availability.
-Perth has fewer specialist waterproofers than eastern capitals, which can affect pricing and booking lead times.
+Perth has fewer specialist waterproofers than eastern capitals, which can push pricing 10–15% higher and extend booking lead times to 2–4 weeks.

 Perth-Specific Considerations

-Perth's housing stock and climate create a specific pattern for shower leak diagnosis and repair.
+Perth's housing stock and dry climate create a specific pattern for shower leak diagnosis and repair.

-Slab behaviour.
+Slab behaviour (Baldivis, Ellenbrook, Joondalup, Canning Vale).
 Nearly all Perth homes are built on concrete slabs.
 When a shower membrane fails, water does not drop through the floor.
 Instead, it spreads along the slab surface, appearing as damp patches or tile lifting in adjacent rooms, hallways, or even bedrooms.
 The visible damage may be metres from the actual failure point.
-Flood testing the shower base (blocking the drain and filling with water for 24 hours) is the most reliable way to confirm whether the membrane has failed.
+Flood testing the shower base (blocking the drain and filling with 10–20mm of water for 24 hours) is the most reliable way to confirm the shower as the source.
+For slab homes, the good news is that there is no timber subfloor to rot, so the repair scope is more predictable once the membrane is confirmed as the issue.

 Injection sealing.
-Perth has a strong market for injection-based shower sealing products, which are injected behind tiles to create a secondary barrier.
-These services typically cost less than a full strip-out and cause no disruption to tiles.
-They can work well for minor grout or silicone failures, but they are not a permanent fix for a failed membrane.
-If you have had injection sealing done and the leak has returned, the next step is a full membrane replacement.
+Perth has a strong market for injection-based shower sealing.
+Companies inject products behind tiles to create a secondary barrier without removing tiles.
+The service typically costs $700–$1,500 and takes a few hours with no disruption.
+It can work well for minor grout and silicone failures.
+It is not a permanent fix for a failed membrane.
+If injection sealing has already been done and the leak has returned, the next step is a full membrane replacement.

 Dry climate masking.
-Perth's dry conditions mean moisture from a shower leak evaporates faster than in humid cities.
-A leak can persist for a long time before visible signs appear.
-If you notice any unexplained dampness in rooms adjacent to the bathroom, investigate the shower as a potential source.
+Perth's dry conditions mean moisture from a shower leak evaporates faster than in humid cities like Brisbane.
+A leak can persist for months or even years before visible signs appear.
+Subtle indicators to watch for: unexplained dampness in rooms adjacent to the bathroom, a faint musty smell, slight discolouration near skirting boards, or tiles lifting in hallways near the bathroom.

 Hiring a Licensed Waterproofer in WA